 - The user has forgotten his password and asks to reset his password

-From these use cases, we can define the tasks that are needed in order to allow users to have access to these features.
+From these use cases, we can define the tasks needed to allow users to have access to these features.
+They are:

-- Design the login page so that user can have access to it
+- Design the login page so that the user can access it

-- Redirect user according to authentication result: if the user is authorized to access the page he is redirected to an authenticated page and to an error page otherwise
+- Redirect the user according to the authentication result: if the user is authorized to access the page, he is redirected to an authenticated page and an error page

-- Authenticate user using an existing Gmail account.
+- Authenticate the user using an existing Gmail account

-Let’s evaluate these tasks using man-hour estimation approach.
+Let’s evaluate these tasks using the man-hour estimation approach.

-Even though, developing an accurate time estimates is time-consuming.
-It is an important ingredient for the success of software development so it is important to understand how to calculate software development cost.
-When software development time estimation is not done properly, it can lead to frustration for both the clients and the development team.
-Developers may be frustrated because they may have to do lots of overtime in order to deliver the software at the date agreed with the client.
-On the other hand, the client may be frustrated as well if the delivery date is constantly postponed or late, or there is a constant need to review the budget after the implementation has started.
+Even though performing highly accurate estimates may be time-consuming, it’s an essential ingredient for the success of software development.
+That’s why it is crucial to understand how to estimate a software project in man-hours.
+When software development time estimation is not done correctly, it can lead to frustration for both clients and the development team.
+Developers may be frustrated because they may have to do lots of overtime to deliver the software at the date agreed with the client.
+On the other hand, the client may be frustrated if the delivery date is constantly postponed or late, or there is a need to review the budget after the implementation has started.

-Sometimes the software to deliver is quite large so that it may be necessary to perform estimation using man-day where man-day represents the amount of work done during a workday, a work-day can be defined as cumulative eight hours of uninterrupted work.
+Sometimes the amount of work is quite large, so it may be useful to find out how to calculate man-days for a project.
+In such a case, a man-day represents the amount of work done during a workday.
+A work day can be defined as cumulative eight hours of uninterrupted work.

-Whether the time estimation is measured with man-hour or man-day, it is important to invest time and adopt the right method to have a time estimate as accurate as possible.
-Also, involving the development team during estimation phase can be very useful since they have a better understanding of how to build software plus they will be more committed to respecting the agreed deadlines since estimation was done based on their input.
+Whether the time estimation is measured with man-hour or man-day, it is essential to invest time and adopt the proper method to have a time estimate as accurate as possible.
+Also, involving the development team during the estimation phase can be very useful since they have a better understanding of how to build software, plus they will be more committed to respecting the agreed deadlines since estimation was done based on their input.